University of Technology Sydney

 Minimum requirements

-1. The Faculty of DAB expects students to attend 80% of all classes for all enrolled subjects.
+1. The DAB attendance policy requires students to attend no less than 80% of formal teaching sessions (lectures and tutorials) for each class they are enrolled in to remain eligible for assessment.
 Achievement of the subject’s aims is difficult if classes are not attended.
 Where assessment tasks are to be presented personally, in class attendance is mandatory.

 2. Pursuant to UTS rule 2.5.1 students who do not satisfy attendance requirements may be refused permission by the Responsible Academic Officer to be considered for assessment for this subject.